sjawhar/enchanted-brain/docs/Usage/Concert/Concert.md

 ### Authentication
 There are two methods by which you can authenticate when connecting to the websocket server:
-* Include the user's JWT in the `Authentication` header and include a random unique value in the `token` query string parameter (recommended)
+* Include the user's JWT in the `Authorization` header and include a random unique value in the `token` query string parameter (recommended)
 * Include the user's JWT in the `token` query string parameter

 ### Connecting